top of page

 This verse shows God’s knowledge and purpose for a person before birth:

-This verse reflects God’s calling of a person even before birth:
+These two verses reflect God’s calling and knowledge of a person before birth:

 Galatians 1:15